dgruninger97/Project/docs/notebook.md

 ### Design Decision: Refine the Mobile Application Architecture's Presentation Layer to Accurately Address RestAPI through the Adapter Pattern

-Rationale: Although this may seem superflouous, I believe it is critical to begin to anticipate where our **architecture** might actually change as a result of sequence diagram changes and API changes.
+Rationale: Although this may seem superfluous, I believe it is critical to begin to anticipate where our **architecture** might actually change as a result of sequence diagram changes and API changes.
 Anticipating some of the changes will help us down the road when we adjust our overall architectures to meet the presentation needs of our drivers.